Praqma/web-alliance/_pages/gatherings.md

 ## The 8th gathering will be in Køge on June 7th and 8th

-We are planning the next two-day gathering in the [Comwell Køge Strand hotel](https://www.comwellkogestrand.dk/comwell-koege/info-om-hotellet){: target="\_blank"}, close to Copenhagen.
+We are planning the next gathering in the [Comwell Køge Strand hotel](https://www.comwellkogestrand.dk/comwell-koege/info-om-hotellet){: target="\_blank"}, close to Copenhagen.
 <br>Everything is arranged from breakfast to dinner and nice [code camp facilities](https://www.praqma.com/stories/alliance-format/){: target="\_blank"}.
 You just have to show up.

 ## Program